Do robot vacuums work on carpet?

 Image credit: Shop iRobot

-The Roborock S7+ is another powerful robot vacuum, with suction power of 2500 Pa.
+The Roborock S7+ Robot Vacuum and Sonic Mop with Self-Empty Dock is a powerful robot vacuum, with suction power of 2500 Pa.

 Other hybrid cleaners will detect carpet and avoid it when doing a mopping run.
 But that means you have to do two runs: a vacuum run and a mopping run.